-What is the liquid limit for TSA?
+What is the TSA liquid limit?

-It’s important to note that if your liquids are stored in containers larger than 3.4 ounces, even if there’s only 3.4 ounces left inside the bottle, you can’t bring them through security.
+If your liquids are stored in containers larger than 3.4 ounces, even if there’s only 3.4 ounces left inside the bottle, you can’t bring them through security.

 Completely empty bottles, such as your reusable water bottle, are allowed through the TSA checkpoint since (spoiler alert!) they don’t contain any liquids at that moment.